HumanOsv/Automaton/README.md

 **2)	Downloading and Installing AUTOMATON**

-The program does not have a graphical user interface, it has a command line interface that is very simple to use with some instruction.
-AUTOMATON program interfaces with a computational program in the background, thus the program to be used has to be available.
-The program allows energy calculations to be performed using a wide variety of external quantum chemistry programs including Gaussian, Mopac and Lammps (ReaxFF).

-The first step is always "Download the software", AUTOMATON can be directly downloaded as a zip file from the page:
+AUTOMATON can be directly downloaded as a zip file from the page:

 -https://github.com/HumanOsv/Automaton

-Alternatively can be downloaded using the Git tools using the following command:
+Alternatively, it can be downloaded using the Git tools using the following command:

     user$ git clone https://github.com/HumanOsv/Automaton.git

     user$ cd ./Automaton

-**Note: before downloading using Git make sure to be in your final installation path.**
+**Note: before downloading using Git tools, make sure to be in your final installation path.**

-We recommend to install using Git for easy futures updates to the AUTOMATON software.
-To update the progrma simply use
+We recommend to install using Git tools to update future AUTOMATON software easily.
+To update the program, use the following command:

 	user$ git pull master

-The next logical step is installing AUTOMATON, for thiss just choose a final installation path and extract/git the software there.
-Give all the minimal permission to use and, optionally set AUTOMATON.pl file as a system call.
-That's it, no further instruction needed.
+Alternatively, AUTOMATON could be installed as follows: choose a final installation path, and then extract the ZIP file (containing the software).
+Provide all the basic permissions for use and, optionally, set AUTOMATON.pl file as a system call.

 **3)	Running AUTOMATON**

-The following necessary files needs to be in the working directory:
+To run AUTOMATON the following files are necessary in the working directory:

     • Input.dat              : The AUTOMATON input file, see below for more information.